Company Rule

 Three lists: Union, state and concurrent

-Relaxed some autocratic control of the Crown in certain spheres and replaced it with a popular government
+Relaxed some autocratic control of the Crown in certain spheres and

 Created an All-India Federation